 Other critics, however, have strongly defended the governess.
 They note that James’s letters, his New York Edition preface, and his Notebooks contain no definite evidence that The Turn of the Screw was intended as anything other than a straightforward ghost story, and James certainly wrote ghost stories that did not depend on the narrator’s imagination.
 For example, “Owen Wingrave” includes a ghost that causes its title character’s sudden death, although no one actually sees it.
 James’s Notebooks entry indicates that he was inspired originally by a tale he heard from Edward White Benson, the archbishop of Canterbury.
 There are indications that the story James was told was about an incident in Hinton Ampner, where in 1771 a woman named Mary Ricketts moved from her home after seeing the apparitions of a man and a woman, day and night, staring through the windows, bending over the beds, and making her feel that her children were in danger.[10]

-In a 2012 commentary in The New Yorker, Brad Leithauser gave his own perspective on the different interpretations of James’ novella:
+In a 2012 commentary in The New Yorker, Brad Leithauser gave his own perspective on the different interpretations of James’s novella:

-According to Leithauser, the reader is meant to entertain both the proposition that the governess is mad and the proposition that the ghosts really do exist, and consider the dreadful implications of each.
+According to Leithauser, the reader is meant to entertain the propositions that the governess is mad and that the ghosts really do exist, and consider the dreadful implications of each.

 Poet and literary critic Craig Raine, in his essay “Sex in nineteenth-century literature”, states quite categorically his belief that Victorian readers would have identified the two ghosts as child molesters.[1]